 You can use this ravel cord knit row to set up your carriage to pick up your pattern (lock your punchcard or EC1 so that you do not actually knit the pattern).

 Now move the carriage to the right to knit a row with the cord, allowing the carriage to pull the cord through your fingers.
-Take cord out of carriage and wind up loose end and peg so that it does not get in the way of your knitting.
+Usually you would knit the cord at stitch tension MT+1 (main tension plus one whole number).
+Take cord out of carriage and wind up loose end and peg so that it does not get in the way of your knitting..

 Open Loop Cast-on for rolled/folded hems without a ribber